amyzhang-commits/auntle-az/_posts/2025-11-12-in-media-rest.md

 1) none of my questions were meant as an attack;
 2) it gave me a chance to realize that I now have zero panic at the mention of injections.
 Old hat -- I'm officially a fearless pro! 😂

 As the meeting continues, my brain wanders to the ML experiments that must exist around optimizing egg retrieval—probably focusing on trigger shot timing.
 I start plotting how I'd bug Perplexity about this later, maybe even explore creating synthetic datasets to run my own modeling experiments.
-(Note to self: revisit that Google DeepMind project on GAN-generated data for wind turbines...)
+(Note to self: revisit that Google DeepMind project on Generative Adversarial Network-generated data for wind turbines...)

 Apart from the medical info (and my smugness getting a cameo), the only other striking moment was when Dr. Ferrero responded to my fretting—about being older in a few months—with: "Yeah, but it's good, you've already started now."